NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 Species
 ~~~~~~~

-The Subject's species should be set to the proper :wikipedia:`Latin binomial <Binomial_nomenclature>`.
-E.g., a rat
+The Subject's species should be set to the proper :wikipedia:`Latin binomial <Binomial_nomenclature>`. *E.g.*, a rat
 would be "Rattus norvegicus".
-Specific subspecies may be further specified by a dash, _e.g._,
+Specific subspecies may be further specified by a dash, *e.g.*,
 "Rattus norvegicus - Long Evans".

 Check function: :py:meth:`~nwbinspector.checks.nwbfile_metadata.check_subject_species`